 Botox and Juvéderm are both common injectables that are used to reduce the signs of facial aging.
 However, the hyaluronic acid in Juvéderm products refreshes the face in a different way than Botox.
 When we inject fillers, we add plumpness and structure by trapping water molecules in tissue.
 When Botox is injected, lines and wrinkles in the upper face are smoothed through action within the neuroreceptors in muscle tissue.
 Botox reduces muscle contractions, which decreases lines and can also lift a sagging brow.

-Side Effects Of Juvéderm Injections
+Side Effects Of Juvéderm Treatments

 Injectable treatments can be obtained on your lunch hour because side effects are so mild.
 Most people encounter only minor redness at injection points after getting dermal fillers.
 Slight swelling may occur but should resolve within a matter of hours.
 Though less common, some people notice subtle bruising in the area of injections.
 Because hyaluronic acid is a substance that the body makes organically, there is virtually no risk of adverse reaction to filler treatment.